Sync Devices

 Initialize-RequiredModule -ModuleNames $RequiredModules -IsAutomationEnvironment $IsAzureAutomation -ForceInstall $ForceModuleInstall

-Write-Verbose "✓ All required modules are available"
+Write-Verbose '✓ All required modules are available'

 }